NASA-PDS/naif-pds4-bundler/docs/source/22_pds4_spice_archive.rst

 *spice_kernels* collection, the *miscellaneous* collection, and the *document* collection.

-Note that every collection will have a number of Inventory File CVS (Comma Separated Value) files and Collection XML labels.
+Note that every collection will have a number of Inventory File CSV (Comma Separated Value) files and Collection XML labels.